jafbath/survivorProject/readme.md

 - Remember that this will be one of the two more technically complex projects in each of your portfolios.
 Spend the time and energy to put a lot of work into making something each one of you can be proud to show off to employers.
 The code should be clean and functional, and it should have a professional design as well.
 - **Write pseudocode** before you write actual code.
 Thinking through the logic first helps.
-- **Write tests** that translate your pseudocode into requirements for the code you need to write.
-Then, write just enough code to make your tests pass!
 - Don't hesitate to **write throwaway code** to solve short-term problems.
 - **Read the docs** for whatever technologies / frameworks / API's you plan to use.
 (See ["RTFM"](https://en.wikipedia.org/wiki/RTFM))